Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation

 {\it{Acknowledgments.---}} We acknowledge the inspiring discussions with Jiarui Zhao, Gaopei Pan, Chengkang Zhou, Bin-Bin Chen and Yuan Da Liao.
 We thank the support from the Research Grants Council (RGC) of Hong Kong Special Administrative Region (SAR) of China (Projects Nos.
 17301420, 17301721, AoE/P-701/20, 17309822 and HKU C7037-22G), the ANR/RGC Joint Research Scheme sponsored by the RGC of Hong Kong SAR of China and French National Research Agency (Project No. A\_HKU703/22) and the HKU Seed Funding for Strategic Interdisciplinary Research “Many-body paradigm in quantum moir\'e material research”.
-The authors also acknowledge the Tianhe-II platform at the National Supercomputer Center in Guangzhou, the HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, University of Hong Kong, for their technical support and generous allocation of CPU time.
+The authors also acknowledge the Beijng PARATERA Tech CO., Ltd. (URL https:// cloud.paratera.com), the Tianhe-II platform at the National Supercomputer Center in Guangzhou, the HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, University of Hong Kong, for their technical support and generous allocation of CPU time.